f18-os/python-intro-Trdodson/shell/COLLABORATORS.md

-* Namely, the basic structure of the forked 'if-else' branches, functions for redirection (redirect.py) for parent and child processes and some of the structure of the 'execv' block in the child(args) method (p4-exec.py).
+* Namely, the basic structure of the forked 'if-else' branches, functions for redirection (redirect.py) for parent and child processes and some of the structure of the 'execv' block in the child(args) method (p4-exec.py) for parsing/searching for the path.

 * p5-pipe-fork.py was heavily refrenced for the childPipe() method and the child() method.
 Specifically, when a pipe is detected in the child: creating